 Non-motorized access to transit stations should be an essential component of their construction.
-These investments can provide substantial public benefits, but poor pedestrian and bicycle connectivity in the surrounding area makes it difficult for these projects to reach their full potential.
+These investments can provide substantial public benefits, including reduced transportation emissions and increased economic development, but poor pedestrian and bicycle connectivity in the surrounding area makes it difficult for these projects to reach their full potential ridership.
 Non-motorized access should be a higher priority than motorized access.